rakou1986/open-aoe2-jp/README.md

 :art: Artworks: hachi(Tos)
 :earth_asia: Language support: k693
 :computer: Provide reserve devices: NicoBtan
 :gem: Financial support: EM a.k.a.
-E・Mo・No
+E・Mo・no
 :hearts: And YOU!
 (Yes, you reading this!:tada:)